 I have had a poll on a social media site to find out what people generally think about mindset in badminton.
 It shows that we kinda get it but not exactly.

-The thing is that we are not on the same page and that is why we need explanations about it.
+The thing is that we are not on the same page and that is why we need explanations on that matter.

 I believe every sport have 4 main aspects (and many-many sub-aspects) which are describing the whole concept of specific sporting activity.